 This post was 100% inspired by you guys!
 When I wrote this post, several of you commented about how you make your own body wash from bar soap.
 I figured it was time I gave it a try and decided to go with a DIY Dove body wash.

-After a bit of trial and error, I finally came up with what I consider to be the perfect (for my liking) recipe.
+After a bit of trial and error, I finally came up with what I consider to be a good (for my liking) recipe.
 The consistency and the scent are the same as a Dove body wash, but there are fewer bubbles.

 - 6 cups of water

 - 2 (4.4oz) bars of dove soap (Make sure it says beauty bar, pictured above.
 It may not turn out the same with another soap).

 - 1 tbsp coconut oil